 The next step to change the order of the columns as desired.
-To do this, click on the desired column header, and drag it to the desired position:
+To do this, click on the desired position:

 Our final column header setup is as follows:

 Choose a pre-defined table format

 • Choose from one of the table formats at the bottom of the related table builder dialogue. • Click the Add table to email button when you are happy with the setup of the table.
 It will be added to your email body where the cursor was.